Sections of This Topic Include

 - Ask the candidate about what he/she expects for compensation and benefits.

-Even though the job description might specify the pay ranges and benefits, the candidate might have strong preference for other provisions that suit his/her nature.
+Even though the job description might specify the pay ranges and benefits, the candidate might have a strong preference for other provisions that suit his/her nature.

-- Find out when the candidate can start work, if offered the job.
+- Find out when the candidate can start work if offered the job.